Construction Management using Weather Workbook

 Have you ever want to do more with weather data in your Excel workbooks?
-In this blog entry we are going to consider the tasks of a construction site manager and we want to create a workbook where we can easily monitor the weather at a large number of sites to evaluate many different weather variables for different job tasks.
+In this blog entry we are going to consider the tasks of a construction site manager and we want to use our Multi-Site Forecast Workbook where we can easily monitor the weather at a large number of sites to evaluate many different weather variables for different job tasks.
 Here are a few common scenarios:

 • It is below 32 degrees at 10 locations so concrete cannot be poured at those sites.